trigaten/Learn_Prompting/docs/basic_applications/coding_assistance.md

 ## Handling Multiple Files and Refactoring your Codebase

-What if you want ChatGPT to evaluate **multiple** files?
+What if you want an AI chatbot to evaluate **multiple** files?
 Simply supply the filenames and paste the code for each:

 ```text
 My Python script uses two files, listed below, in different directories.
 Please display the output from executing conversation.py: